 Please refer to the Real Estate Institute of Queensland’s (REIQ) fact sheet below.

-Our blog post also contains more information about smoke alarm compliance when selling your property in QLD.
+Our helpful blog post also contains more information about smoke alarm compliance when selling your property in QLD.

 Both brands comply to Australian Standard 3786:2014 and both brands are very good!